Discrete Variational Autoencoding via Policy Search: Results

-\textbf{Downstream Task: Goal-Conditioned Robot Control.} We construct a dataset of motion segments paired with contextual signals and targets.
+We construct a dataset of motion segments paired with contextual signals and targets.
 A high-level policy is trained to process a history of relative body poses while conditioning on two context signals: (i) a desired future COM velocity and (ii) a text description of the motion.
-The policy encodes these inputs into the DAPS latent space, producing a compact summary of the intended future motion that steers a low-level policy.
-Concretely, the high-level policy is trained to autoregressively generate discrete latents in a distillation setup similar to PoseGPT \citep{lucas2022posegpt}.
-These latents effectively replace raw motion references, providing a command space—defined by text and COM trajectories—that guides a DeepMimic-trained low-level motion imitation policy.
+The policy is trained to autoregressively generate discrete latents in the DAPS latent space in a distillation setup similar to PoseGPT \citep{lucas2022posegpt}.
+These latents effectively replace raw motion references, providing a command space—defined by text and COM trajectories—that guides a low-level motion imitation policy (see Appendix~\ref{app:robotics_details}).
+Supplementary videos illustrate the resulting robot behaviors and highlight the utility of DAPS in downstream control tasks.
 An example motion is shown in Figure~\ref{fig:lafan_dancing_main}.

-\paragraph{Ablations.} We study the two main hyperparameters of DAPS---$\beta$ and the ESS target---to evaluate the method’s sensitivity to their values.
-Specifically, we consider a grid with $\beta \in \{0.1, 1.0, 5.0, 10.0\}$ and ESS target $\in \{K/4, K/2, 3K/4\}$ on CIFAR-10.
-Our results show that annealing $\beta$ yields the strongest performance (see Appendix~\ref{app:ablations}).
-Intuitively, this schedule promotes exploration early in training and gradually shifts the focus toward high-quality reconstructions later on.
-In contrast, DAPS shows little sensitivity to the choice of ESS target.
-This parameter primarily influences the adaptation of $\eta$ during training to satisfy the entropy objective.
-Overall, these findings highlight that $\beta$ is the more critical hyperparameter for performance, while the ESS target has a comparatively minor effect, underscoring the robustness of DAPS to its setting.